-The Council employs 207 full-time equivalent staff, with key services contracted to the private sector, for example, refuse collection, recycling, street cleansing, grounds maintenance, leisure management and the IT service.
+The Council employs approximately 210 full-time equivalent staff, with key services contracted to the private sector, for example, refuse collection, recycling, street cleansing, grounds maintenance, leisure management and the IT service.

 The Council has a flat management structure headed by a Chief Executive, supported by 6 Heads of Service.
 These Heads of Service lead the management of a particular service area.
-A copy of the Council's organisational structure is included as Appendix 1.
+A copy of the Council's organisational structure is included at Appendix 1.
+The geographical composition of the Council by wards is shown at Appendix 2.